top of page

 • Provide as much content as possible: Supplying photos and text cuts down costs.

-• Ask about SEO and marketing integration upfront: Don’t add it later; it’s cheaper to build in from the start.
+• Ask about SEO and marketing integration upfront: Don’t add it later.
+It’s cheaper to build in from the start.

 • Plan for ongoing maintenance: A neglected site loses rankings and trust.